9ae/ace/characters/ada.md

 Feeling helpless in her ability to make a better world without endangering those around her, she turns to a live of hedonism.

+What does she think/feel after losing her position with the gov?

+> What if she is the realist one?
+She has less to lose than Yihan and is less naive than Alan who doens't believe bad things can happen in this world.
+She wants to go back to Wickshire.
+But resigns that suggestion once Alan lets her know that he may be imprisoned for who he is.
+But why does she want to go to Wickshire?
+Or is it because it's the only safe place she knows.
+>
+>

 ------

 ## Reasons